Capure/Wallex/README.md

 An open-source alternative to [Wallpaper Engine](https://www.wallpaperengine.io/en).

-Wallex is mostly compatible with the Wallpaper Engine API.
+Wallex aims to be mostly compatible with the Wallpaper Engine API.

 In order for the wallpaper to work with wallex it must be of type web or video.

-This project is based on: [electron-wallpaper](https://github.com/cjsewell/electron-wallpaper)

-### Usage

-You can download the installer from github releases.

-The app will dock to your taskbar.
-In order to get to the wallpapers folder right click on the wallex icon.

-The wallpapers should have a similar structure to the wallpaper engine wallpapers.
+The current version of wallex only supports Mac OS.

+For Windows support refer to older versions of wallex.